-Although no one likes to be the bearer of bad news, the answer is almost always the same.
-Yes, you really do need to replace your sewer lines.
+Here’s the answer: Yes, you really do need to repair or replace your sewer lines.

 The simplest way to put your mind at ease about who to trust is with a proper video pipe inspection.
 Ease the feelings of being pressured into paying for unnecessary sewer line repairs by asking your plumbing technician to watch as they conduct the video pipe inspection.
 The technician can show you in real time the cracks in your sewer line, or the roots infiltrating, or the blockage that cannot be passed.
 If you’re unable to sit with them during the inspection, then ask for a copy of the video.

 Sewer Line Repair Options